 What I found out was that Wilderness River Adventures offers one of the most spectacular Colorado River rafting tours available anywhere on the beautiful Colorado River.
 They provide half and full-day smooth water float trips that are perfect for the entire family.

 You’ll drift downstream and stop at Petroglyph Beach where you can see 5,000-year-old carved images of bighorn sheep and other ancient canyon dwellers.
 The float trip then takes you through iconic Horseshoe Bend and on the way, you may see hawks, ospreys, and great blue herons.
+Be sure to take plenty of sun protection and good water shoes.

 Photograph Antelope Canyon